Efficient Concentration with Gaussian Approximation: Numerical Evaluation

-As advertised, the efficient EBE bound converges to the optimal asymptotic size as $n$ increases, while the empirical Bernstein and Hoeffding bounds remain bounded away from the optimum for all $n$.
+As advertised, the efficient EBE bound converges to the optimal asymptotic width as $n$ increases, while the empirical Bernstein, empirical Bentkus, and Hoeffding bounds remain bounded away from the optimum for all $n$.
 Moreover, the efficient EBE bound provides a consistently tighter estimate than the Romano-Wolf bound.